ethereum/sharding/readme.md

 [![Build Status](https://travis-ci.org/ethereum/sharding.svg?branch=develop)](https://travis-ci.org/ethereum/sharding)

+This repository is [a branch in Py-EVM](https://github.com/ethereum/py-evm/tree/sharding), refer there for the latest code.

 This repository contains the basic sharding utils.

 See the "docs" directory for documentation and EIPs, and the "sharding" directory for code.